-The Company has maintained its two stars Global Real Estate Sustainability Benchmark ('GRESB') rating for 2022 and improved its score to 67 (GRESB Peer Group Average 65).
-A large portion of the GRESB score relates to performance data coverage where, due to the high percentage of single-let assets with tenant procured utilities, the Company does not score as well as Funds with a smaller holding of single-let assets and a higher proportion of multi-let assets where the owner is responsible for the utilities and can therefore gather the relevant data.
+The Company has maintained its two stars Global Real Estate Sustainability Benchmark ('GRESB') rating for 2023 and maintained its score of 67.
+A large portion of the GRESB score relates to performance data coverage, where, due to the high percentage of single-let assets with tenant procured utilities, the Company does not score as well as Funds with a smaller holding of single-let assets and a higher proportion of multi-let managed assets where the owner is responsible for the utilities and can therefore gather the relevant data.

 We continue to implement our plan to improve overall data coverage and data collection for all utilities through increased tenant engagement at our single-let assets and by installing automated meter readers ('AMR') across the portfolio.
-So far, we are in the process of installing AMRs in all of our multi-let properties.
+So far, we are in the process of installing AMRs in several of our multi-let properties.
 We are also in discussions with the tenants of our top ten single-let FRI assets (in terms of floor area) regarding the installation of AMR.

 We endeavour, where the opportunity presents itself through a lease event, to include green clauses in leases, covenanting landlord and tenant to collaborate over the environmental performance of the property.
 Green clauses seek to improve data coverage by ensuring tenants provide regular and appropriate utility consumption data.
+Alongside this, the Fund has engaged Perse, a third-party provider, who specialises in data collection from tenant controlled and operated assets in the UK by obtaining data from centralised energy administration platforms.
+This will be key to ensure the maintenance of GRESB data coverage scores and support external reporting.

-We continue to assess and strengthen our reporting and alignment against the framework set out by the TCFD with further disclosure to be provided in the 2023 annual report and accounts.
+We continue to assess and strengthen our reporting and alignment against the framework set out by the TCFD, with further disclosure to be provided in the FY 25 Annual Report and accounts.
 We are pleased to report that the Company has maintained its EPRA Silver rating for Sustainability Best Practice Recommendations (sBPR) for ESG disclosure and transparency.